chrplr/PCBS/README.md

 You can use a  text editor like [micro](https://micro-editor.github.io/), [Sublime Text](https://www.sublimetext.com/) or [Atom](http://atom.io), or an Integrated Development Environment like Spyder or PyCharm.

-To work you will basically need two windows side by side: one with a text editor displaying the code, and one with ipython to test it (add maybe a browser when you need to google for help about Python)
+To work you will basically need two windows side by side: one with a text editor displaying the code, and one with ipython to test it (add maybe a browser when you need to google for help about Python).
+See [running python](running-python.md)

-See (running python)[running-python.md]

 ### Use Git to keep  your project clean ###